learlab/itell-api/README.md

    - Ask a team member for the values to use in the `.env` file.
    - If you are on Mac, you will need to add `export ` before each line in the `.env` file.
    - Load the environment variables with `source .env` or by using the provided [devcontainer](#using-dev-containers).
-4. If not using the provided dev container, install development dependencies: `pip install pip-tools pytest`
+4. If not using the provided dev container, install development dependencies: `pip install pip-tools pytest asgi-lifespan`
 5. Run `pytest` from the root directory to run the test suite.
    - Please write tests for any new endpoints.
    - Please run tests **using `pytest`** before requesting a code review.
-   - Pytest will run the tests appropriate to your environment.

 ### Modifying Requirements